 After graduating from Manchester University and working on a sales and trading graduate programme at an investment bank, he rekindled his real love, as a full-time swimming instructor.
 Andrew founded Turner Swim in April 2013.

 You can watch Andrew on a Sky TV programme talking about “Why it’s never too late to swim well” if you click here.
 Andrew has also given a talk in the Experts Theatre at the London Triathlon Plus Show, on “Breathing: Turning your Triathlon swim from being a shortness of breath experience into a calm and enjoyable competitive swim.”

 In his spare time Andrew still plays water polo for his home town club Cheltenham and was part of the squad who won the 2014 British Championships.
-A regular open water swimmer, his 2017 UK events include the Great London Swim at Royal Victoria docks, the Fix Splash at Hackney as well as training for the 10k swim, known in the swimming world as the marathon.
+A regular open water swimmer, his 2017 UK events included the Great London Swim at Royal Victoria docks, the Fix Splash at Hackney as well as the London Dock-2-Dock 10k swim, known in the swimming world as the marathon.
+Andrew has signed up to swim the Bosphorus from Asia to Europe in July 2018.
 Andrew also founded and runs the charity Water4Ethiopia and he has launched the UK’s first volunteer-run charity bottled water brand, winning the 2012 Global Water Innovation Awards Best Humanitarian Initiative.